willsir14/LearningAndroid-Git/README.md

-trying to add to github via CLI.
+Trying to add to github via CLI.